coding-blocks-ebooks/blocks-of-java/02-variables-and-datatypes/02-2-datatypes.md

 Everything other than above mentioned types are non primitive data types.
 Some of them are String, Array, etc.

 The reference of a non primitive data type is stored in the stack and memory is allocated in heap.
+We'll discuss more about non-primitives later.